-Providing core funding, capacity strengthening and further developing women’s leadership, including through intergenerational mentoring.
+Providing core funding, capacity strengthening and further developing women’s leadership.

 Oxfam works alongside women’s rights organizations to strengthen the leadership of women and women's rights organizations in Pakistan, to increase the relevance of women’s rights programming and advocacy work and to strengthen women’s rights networks and alliances.
-Together, these efforts will address human rights violations against women and girls and advance gender equality in Pakistan.
+Together, these efforts are addressing human rights violations against women and girls and advance gender equality in Pakistan.

 Using a strategic combination of funding and capacity strengthening, Oxfam supports women’s rights organizations to be better managed and more self-sustaining.
-This will ensure they can deliver programming that better meets the needs of the women and girls they serve.
+This ensures they can deliver programming that better meets the needs of women and girls.

 The project is also improving the ability of women’s rights organizations and activists to work together more effectively toward gender-transformative policies.